Roberto Hernández (starting pitcher): Cleveland Indians

 On April 15, 2006, Hernández made his MLB debut, starting against the Detroit Tigers at Comerica Park.
-He pitched 6 innings, giving up one earned run and striking out four.
+He pitched six innings, giving up one earned run and striking out four.
 He earned the win, which was his only win of the season.

 On July 20, 2006, the Indians traded closer Bob Wickman to the Atlanta Braves, and the Indians chose Hernández to fill the role.
 In the span of seven days (from July 30 through August 5), Hernández recorded four losses and three blown saves for the Indians, including walk-off home runs surrendered to Boston's David Ortiz and Detroit's Iván Rodríguez.
 Hernández lost the closer role to Tom Mastny soon thereafter.

-After the closer experiment, Hernández was demoted to the Buffalo Bisons, the Indians' Class Triple-A affiliate, where he was placed back in a starting role.
+After the closer experiment, Hernández was demoted to Triple-A Buffalo on August 26, where he was placed back in a starting role.
 He was promoted to Cleveland again in September, and finished the season as a starter.
-Hernández ended the 2006 season with a record of 1–10 and a 5.42 ERA.
+Hernández ended the 2006 season with a record of 1–10 and a 5.42 ERA in 38 games (seven starts).

 In 2007, Hernández was originally slated to be the Indians' spot starter and to begin the season with the Triple-A Buffalo Bisons.
 However, after Cliff Lee went down with an abdominal strain in spring training that would force him to miss at least the first three weeks of the season, the Indians gave Hernández the opportunity to start in Lee's place.
 In Hernández's first start of the season, on April 13, the Chicago White Sox battered him for six earned runs in 4 1/3 innings.

-Hernández quickly rebounded, however, holding the New York Yankees' potent offense to just two runs in six innings in his next start.
+Hernández quickly rebounded, however, holding the New York Yankees' potent offense to just two runs in six innings in his next start on April 19.
 He received a no decision, however, when Joe Borowski allowed six runs in the ninth inning to give the Yankees the win.
 Hernández settled into a groove and won his next five starts, allowing just six earned runs over 39 innings.
 During this streak, Hernández beat two-time American League Cy Young Award winner Johan Santana of the Minnesota Twins twice and pitched his first career complete game shutout.
 After one of these wins, Minnesota center fielder Torii Hunter was quoted as saying, "I can't wait until we face normal pitchers.
 This guy's sinker is practically unhittable."